 There is one application period each year to fill spots in both the coming Fall and Spring semesters.
 Go to Annual Academic Application Cycle for more information.

 Q. Do I have to come to a Registered Nursing orientation session before I apply to the Registered Nursing Program?

 Yes.
 Go to Mandatory Pre-Nursing Orientation for Prospective Applicants for the schedule, location, and additional information.

 Q. What are my chances of getting into the Registered Nursing Program?

 The Registered Nursing Program is limited in the number of students it can admit each year.
-We have developed a random selection process which assists us to select qualified applicants from a broad range of backgrounds.
+We have developed a multi-criteria screening process which assists us to select qualified applicants from a broad range of backgrounds.
 Students apply to the program each semester.
 We do not maintain a waitlist.
 See also Academic Application Cycle.